Native American Animal Symbols - Who are They, What do They Mean and Why

 Skunk: Understands energy flows; self-respect; courage; will power; self-confidence.

 Snake: Usually seen in healing and fertility rites.
+Connected with lightning, male organ, speed, and the ability to move undetected.
 He is often considered a hunter.

 Sparrow: Symbol of desire and fertility; manifests new love in someone’s life; understands the aspects of race; ability to use the power of song; understands all aspects of color.